Nutrition Major – Two Options!

 At CSB/SJU, the Nutrition department offers both a major and a minor in Nutrition.
 As a Nutrition major, students can choose Nutrition with or without a concentration in Dietetics.
 The Dietetics concentration is one step on the pathway to becoming a registered dietitian (RD), while the Nutrition major without a concentration in Dietetics is a very flexible major, allowing students to choose courses that fit their future career goals, whether this be food service management, physical therapy, medicine, public health, graduate school, or a variety of other options.
-More detail on the Nutrition major (non-dietetics) can be found below.
-For additional information on the Dietetics concentration, please see the Nutrition Major: Dietetics Concentration page (link below).

-(46 credits, including 20 credits in supporting work)
+(non-dietetics – 46 credits, including 20 credits in supporting work)

 Prerequisites (supporting courses):